zonemaster/zonemaster/docs/specifications/tests/Methods.md

    2. If a delegation (referral) to a sub-zone of Child Zone is returned, follow that delegation, possibly in several steps, by repeating the A and AAAA queries.
-   3. If a CNAME or DNAME is returned, follow that, possibly in several steps, to resolve the name to IP addresses, if possible.
+   3. If a CNAME is returned, follow that, possibly in several steps, to resolve the name to IP addresses, if possible.
    4. Ignore non-referral responses unless AA flag is set (cached data is not accepted).